harveyt/moysetutoring/content/post/kindness.md

 jangles as you walk in.
 The paintwork is faded and peeling in places, and the windows are dotted with faded-to-blue posters advertising various products: Johnson’s baby powder and Colgate toothpaste.
-The shop smells of Dettol and floor polish, a strange scent that pervades the bleached wooden counters. and cracked lino on the floor.
+The shop smells of Dettol and floor polish, a strange scent that pervades the bleached wooden counters and cracked lino on the floor.
 We come here for various items: washing-up liquid and cough medicine, suntan lotion and plasters.
 The post-office is next door; it, too, has a jingly bell that alerts the postmistress to the arrival of customers.
 Here we choose our postcards from the range of somewhat elderly, sun-curved selection to send back home for Auntie G---, Grandma and Aunt